dreayma/OGOO/README.md

 ## 🛠️ Contributions

+### 🐞 Beta Testing

+Use the [brief testing manual](HOWTOTEST.md) to set up your testing environment and experiment with the OGOO application.
+Submit issues to the repository.

 ### 💡 Ideas

 Contributions to improve the project are welcome.
 Feel free to open an issue and describe your ideas to extend the functionality of the [OGOO Contract](OGOOContract.md) or the **OGOO Web GUI**.